disoauth/DiscoAuth/docs/deprecate.rst

 DisOAuth will still be held by me, and you will still be able to get the previous versions

-Also, the following functions will be depreciated and renamed:
+Also, the following functions will be deprecated and renamed:

 * :class:`AuthUrl` ---> :code:`auth`
 * :meth:`AuthUrl.makeUrl` ---> :code:`auth.url()`